QingyangYu0529/BIS-634-QingyangYu/Homework3/README.md

     json.dump(all_data,f)
 ```

 4) Ran the function pull_metadata(), and saved metadata of Alzheimer's into dictionary all_data, saved metadata of cancers into dictionary cancer_data.
 Then I used .update() to update the dictionary all_data, so that data from both Alzheimer's and cancer are saved into all_data.
 Ran the function overlap_in_two_papers(), to find the overlap in the two sets of papers.
 Changed the query of this overlap into 'Alzheimer's', 'cancer'.
-Finally the dictionary all_data was saved into a JSON file paper.json.
+Finally the dictionary all_data was saved into a JSON file paper.json(in the 'Files' folder).

 #### >> Question answer